sama1mansn/opbnb-docs/docs/core-concepts/gas-and-fees.md

 opBNB Transaction cost = (L1 gas price * 3980 + L2 gas price * 21000) * 0.000000001*BNB Price <= $0.005

 So the L2 gas price is set to 0.2 gwei initially.
-The minimum priority price can be adjusted when the BNB price changes, and the configuration will be managed by BNB Chain community through governance process.
+The minimum priority price can be adjusted, and the configuration will be managed by BNB Chain community through governance process.